-- 2. The Commission may determine the Gross Annual Sales of a Marijuana Establishment using the following factors: - a.
-Consumer Sales as represented by a Marijuana Establishment; - b.
-Consumer Sales as represented by the Commission Seed-to-Sale System of Record: - c.
-Fair Market Value of wholesaled or transferred Marijuana, Marijuana Products, Marijuana Accessories and Marijuana Establishment Branded Goods: - d.
-Any wholesaled or transferred Marijuana, Marijuana Products, Marijuana Accessories and Marijuana Establishment Branded Goods that has been refunded or is otherwise the subject of a voided sale; - Value of services rendered, wholesaled or transferred Marijuana, Marijuana Products, Marijuana Accessories and Marijuana Establishment Branded Goods as represented by the Commission Seed-to-Sale System of Record; and - f.
-Other factors as determined and necessary by the Commission to calculate the Gross Annual Sales by the licensee in the absence of available information as listed in this subdivision. - 3.
-The Commission may make a final determination on Gross Annual Sales relying on the factors in 935 CMR 500.180(4)(c)2, and any additional information gathered.
-The Gross Annual Sales determined by the Commission, pursuant to 935 CMR 500.180(4)(c)2, shall be used for purposes of the CIF in circumstances where product was wholesaled or otherwise sold or transferred to other Licensees at no cost or reduced cost, and shall not be used for any other purposes related to other obligations, including tax filings, for a Marijuana Establishment, - 4.
+- f.
+Other factors as determined necessary by the Commission to calculate the Gross Annual Sales by the licensee in the absence of available information as listed in 935 CMR 500.180(4)(c). - 4.
 The Commission shall provide notice of its CIF determination to a Marijuana Establishment and a Host Community.
 The Commission's notice will provide a Marijuana Establishment with the following options: - a.
 A Marijuana Establishment may request an administrative hearing before an independent Hearing Officer of the Commission pursuant to 935 CMR 500.500 to challenge the findings of fact and conclusions of law.
-Any administrative proceeding elected by a Marijuana Establishment must be conducted pursuant to 801 CMR 1.01, Formal Rules of Adjudicatory Practice and Procedure.
-The Host Community may seek intervention as a party to the hearing; or - A Licensee may seek court intervention to independently review a Host Community's impact fees by bringing a breach of contract action against a Host Community in a court of competent jurisdiction. - 5.
-The parties may elect to bring a dispute between the parties before a private mediator retained by the parties at any time if such mediation is a term of the HCA or is voluntarily elected by the parties. - 6.
+Any administrative proceeding elected by a Marijuana Establishment must be conducted pursuant to 801 CMR 1.01: Formal Rules.
+The Host Community may seek intervention as a party to the hearing; or - b.
+A Licensee may seek court intervention to independently review a Host Community's claimed impact fees by bringing a breach of contract action against a Host Community in a court of competent jurisdiction. - 5.
+The parties may elect to bring a dispute between the parties before a private mediator retained by the parties at any time if such mediation is a term of the HCA or is voluntarily elected by the parties.
+Neither party may unilaterally compel private mediation - 6.
 After a CIF dispute has resolved, a Marijuana Establishment must provide proof of payment of the certified CIF with its renewal application.
+If an ME prevails in a CIF dispute, an ME must also provide proof that its CIF payment obligation has been eliminated.

-(5) Waiver of Host Community Agreements
+(5) Waiver of Host Community Agreements.